robert-at-pretension-io/Totally-Not-Skynet/readme.md

 - The browser should automatically open when `npm run dev` finishes.
 If not, type in `127.0.0.1:5000` in your browser url.

 - If anything goes wrong, please send an email to robert+help@pretension.io and I'll get back to you.
-- For faster support, send your preferred contact information and any amount of money to the venmo account `robert-at-pretension`.
-   - **NOTE**:the amount of money you send will determine the timeframe that I get back to you.

-# Project setup/installation (remote guide)
-- Just shoot me some money on venmo and I'll install it myself or explain it to your tech people.

 # License:
 GNU General Public License (read more here: https://www.gnu.org/licenses/gpl-3.0.html )...
 Go wild 🍾🥂.